 3. Know your dog.

-Dogs of all shapes and sizes can make great companions for children, but each size presents unique challenges and opportunities.
+Dogs of all shapes and sizes can make great companions for children, but each size presents unique challenges and opportunities for socialization.

 - TOY/SMALL DOGS: Small dogs can become great friends with young children, but because of their size, they may be fragile and not as suited to rough play.
 Make sure that any children playing with your small dog know to be gentle and to never pick him up without your permission.

 - MEDIUM DOGS: Many medium dogs have high energy levels, so you may want to encourage children to play fetch or help you with training your dog.
 That way your dog gets the mental and physical exercise he needs, and children can learn a little bit about the responsibility of taking care of a pet.